-In summary, the five-year 2020-2024 Consolidated Plan and the second year draft Annual Action Plan for 2021 have been developed with community input and support the implementation of Rochester 2034.
-It is expected that the City will continue to fulfill the intent of the CDBG, HOME ESG and HOPWA programs by facilitating the: affordability of safe, decent housing; availability, accessibility, and sustainability of suitable living environments; accessibility of economic opportunities; provision of housing and services for those experiencing homelessness; and meeting the housing and services needs of persons with HIV/AIDS and their families.
+In summary, the five-year 2020-2024 Consolidated Plan and the third year Annual Action Plan for 2022 have been developed with community input and support the implementation of Rochester 2034.
+It is expected that the City will continue to fulfill the intent of the CDBG, HOME, ESG, and HOPWA programs by facilitating the: affordability of safe, decent housing; availability, accessibility, and sustainability of suitable living environments; accessibility of economic opportunities; provision of housing and services for those experiencing homelessness; and meeting the housing and services needs of persons with HIV/AIDS and their families.